nakanoasaservice/injecfn/README.md

 processOrder(myOrder);
 ```

-Notice the clarity: Required dependencies are enforced by the type system, while
+Notice the clarity: Required and default dependencies are declared in a single
-optional ones are handled gracefully with type inference.
-This makes your
-functions robust and a pleasure to use.
+configuration object.
+The type system enforces that all required dependencies
+are provided, while intelligently inferring the types of defaults.

 ## Features

+- ✅ **Type-Safe & Declarative:** Define all dependencies in a single object.
-- ✅ **Type-Safe:** Required dependencies are enforced by type checking.
+  Required dependencies are enforced by the TypeScript compiler.
-- 🚀 **Minimalist API:** Just one core function to learn.
-Get started in
+- 🚀 **Minimalist API:** One core function, `defineFn`, is all you need to
-  minutes.
+  learn.
-- 🧩 **Default Dependencies:** Easily provide default implementations for your
+- 🧩 **Smart Defaults:** Provide default implementations for any dependency
-  dependencies.
+  right where you define it.
 - 📦 **Zero Dependencies:** A single, lightweight file.
 No baggage.
 - 🌐 **Framework Agnostic:** Works anywhere—Node.js, Deno, browsers, etc.

 ## Installation

-### Deno (via jsr)
+### Deno (via JSR)

 ```bash
 deno add @nakanoaas/injecfn
 ```

-### Node.js
+### Node.js / Bun

 Using npm: